BobKerns/BobKerns.github.io/pages/ukraine.md

 I opposed the Vietnam war.
 I oppose all war.
 The relevance of this will become clear further along.

+> My professional career in Computer Science, Artificial Intelligence, and Software Engineering has no bearing here, except for working with people from around the world, including Russia.

 ## How do I feel about the American people being ask to spend fund Ukraine's defense?

 Let's leave the question of how I feel about the war for later questions, and focus here on putting this in context.
 I'll use just federal military and humanitarian aid; there are other expenditures, but they're hard to track.